TFMV/temporal/art/article.md

-# Scaling Data Pipelines with Temporal and Apache Arrow Flight
+# Zero-Copy, Zero-Delay

-## Mach Speed for Your Data
+## Scaling Data Pipelines with Temporal & Arrow Flight

 I believe, deeply, that if we can make data movement instantaneous, we change the world.